 Sections 2210.251, 2210.258 - 2210.260 set forth the building code and inspection requirements for eligibility in the Texas Windstorm Insurance Association and provide for limited exceptions.
 In accordance with these sections, TWIA requires a certificate of compliance (WPI-8) issued by the Texas Department of Insurance on all structures constructed, altered, remodeled, enlarged, repaired, or to which additions have been made on or after January 1, 1988.
 A noncompliant residential structure insured by the Association under the approval process regulations in effect on September 1, 2009 is subject to an annual premium surcharge of 15% of the policy premium.
 These surcharges are deposited directly into the Catastrophe Reserve Trust Fund.
-The following tables show the number of TWIA policies currently in-force as of August 31, 2014 under the various compliance standards and the total surcharge amounts deposited into the CRTF each year, through August 31, 2014:
+The following tables show the number of TWIA policies inforce as of October 31, 2014 under the various compliance standards and the total surcharge amounts deposited into the CRTF each year, through October 31, 2014:

 Compliance Standard Policies In-Force Year Surcharges

-Certificate of Compliance (WPI-8) 221,733 2011 \$6,675,047
+Certificate of Compliance (WPI-8) 235,736 2011 \$6,675,047

-WPI-8 Waiver 37,885 2012 \$7,408,157
+WPI-8 Waiver 39,567 2012 \$7,408,157

 2013 \$7,233,546

-2014 \$4,810,168
+2014 \$6,613,141

-The 83rd Texas Legislature enacted Senate Bill 1702, which amended the surcharge program for non-compliant structures and repealed the Alternative Eligibility Program.
-The bill also requires structures insured by the Association on or after December 31, 2015, to comply with the applicable windstorm building code standards.
+The 83rd Texas Legislature enacted Senate Bill 1702, which amended the surcharge program for noncompliant structures and repealed the Alternative Eligibility Program.
+The bill also requires structures insured by the Association on or after December 31, 2015 to comply with the applicable windstorm building code standards.